nodia/gollum/readme.md

 A window called "Project specific settings" will be opened.
 Enter the SVN checkout working copy path in the first text field and press OK.

 Gollum will find the path to the gollum.exe, open the gollum.xml configuration file for the checkout in question in notepad and open the TortoiseSVN settings window.
 First the gollum.xml file needs to be configured.
-This is what the created Gollum.xml file looks like this:
+This is what the created Gollum.xml file looks like:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>